Choosing Bird Watching Binoculars: A Buying Guide

 Identifying and observing birds requires, above all, patience, passion, and the ability to maintain a large mental catalog.
 Beyond that, it requires binoculars.
 Birding binoculars feature a full nest of features and specs, but they all pale in importance to light-gathering capacity.
 Magnification is important, yes, but light gathering, light transmittance, and close focus ability should be your primary equipment concerns.
 Some birders may be willing to sacrifice close focus, as it tends to increase the price substantially, but we find that capturing every fine detail enhances the overall bird watching experience.

 As technology advances, more and more features become accessible to the average birder, and today's binoculars reflect that.
 Our highest-rated birding binoculars feature dialectric prism coatings and multi-coated optics for the bird watcher who thrives on detail, or focus-free operation for the one who can't stand to miss a wing.
 Bird watching binoculars come in all shapes and sizes - literally.
-Many birders carry multiple pairs and accessories on every forest foray - compact birding binoculars to catch a thrush flushed from the brush, or full-size birding binoculars to put an eye on an eyrie in the distance.
+Many birders carry multiple pairs and accessories on every forest foray - compact birding binoculars to catch a thrush flushed from the brush, and full-size models to put an eye on an eyrie in the distance.

 Sizes, specs, and special equipment